 It also empowers its users to dabble in data gathering, link management, content targeting, analytics, sharing, and tracking.

-You can use the tool to monitor broken links, discover click frauds and blacklists, as well as target content on platforms that deliver the best conversion rates.
+You can use the tool to monitor broken links, discover click frauds and blacklists, as well as target content on platforms that deliver the best conversion rates (and conversion tracking).

 Yet, you can also support team collaboration within ClickMeter’s dashboard, so you can brainstorm how to act on the analytics you get to better your visitors’ experiences and boost conversions.

-Affiliate marketers will appreciate how you can create a tracking link, embed it into a shortened link, use it in ads, and then watch performance reports of the targeted ads in real-time.
+Affiliate marketers will appreciate how you can create a tracking link for an affiliate product, embed it into a shortened link, use it in ads, and then watch performance reports of the targeted ads in real-time.
 That way you can manage all links and commissions.

 Marketing agencies can also share the real-time reports with clients.